garretbs/SR-Extractor/docs/index.md

 Say, the contents of the SEGA_FFE.SR file look interesting.
 The beginning of the file is a regular list, with some binary junk after it.
 It's like some sort of archive.
 The first number is slightly bigger than the first number from the previous line.
 The last bit part of a line is obviously a filename.
 Oh, and the 44100?
 I recognize that number.
 It's a standard sampling frequency for audio data.
 And it's found on the same line as... a .WAV file!

 Every .SR file is laid out the same way:
-* First line containing the number of files, the number 80, and the byte offset to the start of the raw data
+* First line containing the number of files, the number 80, and the byte offset to the start of the raw data.
+All in plaintext
 * Lines for individual files with the byte offset to the file data, the size of the file in bytes, three special numbers, then the filename.
+Again, this all in plaintext.
 For most files the special numbers are 100 and two 0s.
 Those don't seem to be useful.
 For audio files, however, the special numbers represent the number of channels, the sampling frequency, and the bit depth.
 The data in the header of .SR archive contains information that should go in the header of a .WAV file.

 <a name = "filesinarchives"></a>
 ## Files within .SR archives